 \subsection{Load Balancing with Hardware Structures}

-\mysubsubsection{Facilitating prefetching of allocated work to PEs} One way to improve PE utilization (in the presence of load imbalance) is to prefetch the allocated work for PEs and avoid fine-grain synchronization between PEs.
-In this way, even if there is a different amount of work (e.g., different number of MACs per input activation), all the PEs may perform effectual computations (e.g., work on different activations) at the same time.
-Thus, each PE can be engaged in performing some computations, before it runs out of the available tensor data.
-This can be achieved by offloading more data into FIFO or memory of each PE.
-For example, in the EIE accelerator \cite{han2016eie}, activations are broadcast to FIFOs of all PEs, which are later processed by each PE along with loading compressed weights from its memory.
-Once a PE finishes multiplying an activation to all appropriate weights or does not find any matching weights for multiplication, it proceeds to process the next activation from its queue.
-For EIE architecture, FIFO size of 8 or higher ensured each PE almost having an NZ activation to process (i.e., during 87\%--91\% of computation cycles) \cite{han2016eie}.
-Thus, activation queue mechanism significantly improved PE utilization and lowered idle time of PEs (from 47\% to 13\%).
+\mysubsubsection{Facilitating asynchronous computations by prefetching allocated work} One way to improve PE utilization (in the presence of load imbalance) is to prefetch the allocated work for PEs and avoid their fine-grain synchronization.
+So, even if there is a different amount of work (e.g., MACs per input activation), all the PEs may perform effectual computations at the same time (e.g., work on different activations).
+Thus, each PE can be engaged in performing some computations, before it runs out of the available data.
+This can be achieved by offloading more data into the FIFO or memory of each PE.
+For example, in EIE \cite{han2016eie}, activations are broadcast to FIFOs of all PEs.
+Once a PE finishes multiplying an activation to corresponding NZ weights or does not find any matching weights, it processes the next activation from its queue.
+FIFO size of 8 or higher ensured each PE almost having an NZ activation to process (during 87\%--91\% of computation cycles) and lowered idle time of PEs from about 47\% to 13\% \cite{han2016eie}.

-Cambricon-X \cite{zhang2016cambricon} allows asynchronous communication of weights to PEs to improve execution efficiency.
+Cambricon-X \cite{zhang2016cambricon} allows asynchronous communication of weights to PEs.
 A centralized data extraction mechanism provides NZ activations to each PE via a unicast network, and compressed weights are loaded in the memory of each PE (2 KB).
-To facilitate asynchronous computations of PEs, the memory access port is assigned to only one PE.
-Within the assigned short period, each PE fetches several chunks of weights via DMA transfer.
-It allowed PEs to load some weights which are used later for performing computations.
-Depending on the prefetching interval and unstructured sparsity, each PE may be engaged in (asynchronous) computations throughout most of the execution cycles.
+The memory access port is assigned to each PE for a short period, where it fetches several chunks of weights via DMA transfer.
+Depending on the prefetching interval and unstructured sparsity, each PE may asynchronously work on useful computations in most of the execution cycles.

-While mechanisms of allocating more work through prefetching increase the engagement of PEs in computations, work allocated to PEs is still fixed.
-Moreover, data fetching mechanisms are usually in PEs, which restrict them to get information about pending work in other PEs and from work-stealing.
-So, such techniques cannot balance the computations across PEs by dynamically transferring work to free PEs.
-When computations are highly imbalanced, straggling PEs can still be the bottleneck, resulting in the acceleration loss.
+While asynchronous execution improves the utilization of PEs, the work allocated to PEs is still fixed.
+Plus, in-PE data fetching mechanisms may restrict PEs from finding the pending work in other PEs and sharing it.
+For highly imbalanced computations, straggling PEs can still be the bottleneck.